la-ots/pelican/docs/foundation/spacing.md

 ## Overview

-Spacing is used as Padding and Margin in Pelican.
+Spacing refers to Padding and Margin in Pelican.
 Padding is the space inside of something, putting space between its edges and its internal contents.
 Margin is the space around something, putting space between its outder edges and the outer edges of something else.

 These two boxes have margins around them and padding inside of them.

 <div class="row mb-12">
     <div class="col-md-6 mb-6 mb-lg-0">
         <div class="p-8 bg-ui text-white rounded-lg">
-            <p>There are 32 pixels of padding around this box.
-It pushes content away from the edges, towards the inside.</p>
+            <p>Padding pushes content away from the edges, towards the inside.</p>
-            <p>There are 15 pixels of margin to the right.
-This can also be called “margin-right”.</p>
+            <p>Margin pushes things away from other things, towards the outside.</p>
         </div>
     </div>
     <div class="col-md-6">
         <div class="p-8 bg-ui text-white rounded-lg">
-            <p>There are 32 pixels of padding around this box.
-It pushes content away from the edges, towards the inside.</p>
+            <p>Padding pushes content away from the edges, towards the inside.</p>
-            <p>There are 15 pixels of margin to the left.
-This can also be called “margin-left”.</p>
+            <p>Margin pushes things away from other things, towards the outside.</p>
         </div>
     </div>
 </div>

-## Padding and Margin Classes
+## Using Padding and Margin

 Padding and Margin can be applied to individual sides, to top and bottom at the same, or the left and right at the same time.

-Replace `n` with any number from 0 to 74.
-Replacing `n` with `0` applies zero spacing.
-Each successive number from `1` to `74` adds an additional 2 pixels of space to the previous number.

-Be sure to consult <a href="https://getbootstrap.com/docs/4.5/utilities/spacing/" target="_blank">Bootstrap’s Spacing Utilities</a> for additional spacing abilities like responsive spacing.
+Negative margins can even be used.
+Replace `D` with a digit.
+For example `mt-4`.

 **Padding Classes**

-- Top: `pt-n`
+- Top: `pt-D`
-- Right: `pr-n`
+- Right: `pe-D`
-- Bottom: `pb-n`
+- Bottom: `pb-D`
-- Left: `pl-n`
+- Left: `ps-D`
-- Top and Bottom: `py-n`
+- Top and Bottom: `py-D`
-- Right and Left: `px-n`
+- Right and Left: `px-D`

 **Margin Classes**

-- Top: `mt-n`
+- Top: `mt-D`
-- Right: `mr-n`
+- Right: `me-D`
-- Bottom: `mb-n`
+- Bottom: `mb-D`
-- Left: `ml-n`
+- Left: `me-D`
-- Top and Bottom: `my-n`
+- Top and Bottom: `my-D`
-- Right and Left: `mx-n`
+- Right and Left: `mx-D`

 ## Resources